kenreibman/bb-assessment/readme.txt

 Below are the items we haven't been able to get to yet.

 Font:
-  - We set up the Allura and Alex Brush font family stacks in the CSS but we don't have the fonts included
+  - We set up the Allura and Alex Brush font family stacks in the CSS but we don't have the fonts included (OK)

 Site Logos:
   - We need to account for retina screens

 Icons:
-  - We haven't been able to add the icons to the setup yet
+  - We haven't been able to add the icons to the setup yet (OK)
-  - Hamburger menu, cart, and search icons haven't been added
+  - Hamburger menu, cart, and search icons haven't been added (OK)

 Navigation:
   - We haven't setup functionality for the menu toggle to open up the bottom footer area in small screens